 Member of the BoG in IEEE SMC.
 Associate Editor of several ISI journals: IEEE TSMC, Systems; Knosys; Soft Comp.; Applied Soft Comp., J. of Intillegent Fuzzy Syst.; Fuzzy Opt. and Dec.
 Making, and Inf.
 Science. h-index is 45 and over 7500 citations (WoS).
 Highly Cited Researcher(Thom.
 Reu) and Top Author in Computer Science according to the Microsoft Acad.
 Interest: computing with words, fuzzy decision making, consensus, aggregation, social media, recommender systems, libraries, bibliometrics.

 My research is largely concerned with the development and analysis of algorithms in numerical linear algebra.
 The second edition of my monograph on this topic was published by the Society for Industrial and Applied Mathematics (SIAM) in 2002.
-My most recent books are Functions of Matrices: Theory and Computation (SIAM, 2008) and the Princeton Companion to Applied Mathematics (2015), of which I am editor.
-I am a Fellow of the Royal Society and a SIAM Fellow.
+My other books include Functions of Matrices: Theory and Computation (SIAM, 2008) and The Princeton Companion to Applied Mathematics (2015), of which I am editor.
+I am a Fellow of the Royal Society, a SIAM Fellow, and a Member of Academia Europaea.
+I blog at http://nickhigham.wordpress.com.

 Professor of Computational Intelligence, University of Surrey, UK, Finland Distinguished Professor, Jyvaskyla, Finland, Changjiang Distinguished Professor, Northeastern University, China.
 Vice President for Technical Activities, IEEE Computational Intelligence Magazine, IEEE Distinguished Lecturer.